 The old town was preserved as a memorial, and here you can see the signs where the buildings used to be nearly 100 years ago.
 You can take the Richardson Highway and follow the signs for the Old Valdez.

-It is an easy 0.9-mile hike and well-marked hike from the parking lot, and you can see the glacier in the distance.
+It is an easy 0.9-mile hike and a well-marked hike from the parking lot, and you can see the glacier in the distance.
 The views of the mountains, the lake, and the glacier are amazing here.
 I visited on a rainy day, and it made the landscape even more dramatic.

 Valdez is a small harbor town, and you can just park your car and walk around the harbor, visit the marina with some beautiful fishing boats, admire the cute buildings, and at the end of the day, you will see many wild rabbits enjoying some fresh grass around the town.